tenebrius/react-native-navigation/docs/docs/topBar-buttons.md

 ## Android showAsAction

-It is keyword witch configure when and how this item should appear as an action item in the app bar.
+The keyword `showAsAction` configures when and how an item should appear as an action item in the app bar.
 A menu item can appear as an action item only when the activity includes an app bar.

 * `always`